Tekken: Sales

-As of March 2023, the Tekken franchise had sold over 58 million copies worldwide.
+As of May 2017, the Tekken franchise had sold 44 million copies.
+As of September 2020, Tekken series sales top 50 million.
+As of March 2023, the Tekken franchise had sold 55 million copies worldwide.
+As of April 2024, the Tekken franchise had sold over 58 million copies worldwide.
+As of March 2025, the Tekken franchise had sold 61 million copies worldwide.

 Tekken 7 is the highest-selling game in the franchise, selling over 12 million copies as of August 2024.

 Legacy

 Yes, we have developed it [for] PlayStation 1, 2, and now 3, so it is true that we have really grown with the PlayStation brand - we have a lot of fond memories, and we worked very closely with Mr. Kutaragi as well, so we had a really good relationship.
 We love the platform.